 So what is being done?
 Well not much by the government as far as I can work out.
 The Soil Association however, is calling for a UK ban on the use of glyphosate sprayed on UK wheat as a pre-harvest weedkiller and its use to kill the crop to ripen it faster.
 New figures analysed by the Soil Association from government data were released at a scientific briefing in London on 15 July 2015.
 This revealed that glyphosate use in UK farming has increased by a massive 400% in the last 20 years and it’s one of the three pesticides regularly found in routine testing of British bread – appearing in up to 30% of samples tested by the Defra committee on Pesticide Residues in Food (PRiF).
 The levels of glyphosate found in bread are well below the Maximum Residue Level (MRL) set by the EU.

-The ban cannot come soon enough for me because the truth is that no one can say with certainty if glyphosate is safe as long-term human feeding trials have simply not been done.
+A ban cannot come soon enough for me because the truth is that no one can say with certainty if glyphosate or any pesticide is safe as long-term human feeding trials have simply not been done.
 The evidence has been drawn mainly from studies of agricultural exposures.
 Other evidence, including from animal studies, led the World Health Organisation’s International Agency for Research on Cancer (IARC) to its “probably carcinogenic” classification in March 2015.
 Prof Christopher Portier, one of the co-authors of the recent report by the World Health Organisation’s International Agency for Research on Cancer (IARC), which determined that glyphosate is a probable carcinogen, said at the launch of the report, “Glyphosate is definitely genotoxic.
 There is no doubt in my mind.”
 Glyphosate has been linked to tumours in mice and rats – and there is also what the IARC classifies as “mechanistic evidence”, such as DNA damage to human cells from exposure to glyphosate.
 Research indicates that chronic, low-dose exposure to glyphosate can cause liver and kidney damage, and studies have pointed to glyphosate as a leading cause of the decline in monarch butterflies.

 Back to the subject of bread, the late Peter Melchett, the Soil Association Policy Director, said; “If glyphosate ends up in bread it’s impossible for people to avoid it, unless they are eating organic.
 On the other hand, farmers could easily choose not to use glyphosate as a spray on wheat crops – just before they are harvested.
 This is why the Soil Association is calling for the immediate ending of the use of glyphosate sprays on wheat destined for use in bread.”